VINCENT SV-237MK Review: Fired up

 SOUND QUALITY

 On sound quality the SV-237MK didn’t disappoint me, having all the lush openness of its predecessor and an easy delivery that came over as organically natural against most else.
 As always our Martin Logan ESL-X hybrid electrostatic loudspeakers lucidly revealed just what this amplifier was capable of – one notable feature being obvious yet easy going bass; in fact the sound was so fulsome I did walk over to ensure both Tone and Loudness were switched out.
-Music came from our Oppo UDP-205D Universal player connected to the analogue input sockets.
+Music came from our Oppo UDP-205D Universal player connected to the analog input sockets.

 With Antonio Forcione’s Tears Of Joy (uncompressed CD) the SV-237MK set his guitar in a lovely three-dimensional space and whilst the fast plucked strings had plenty of bite they weren’t sharp – as they are not if you listen to an acoustic guitar played live.
-The SV-237MK gets closer to the real thing – a beautifully rich but dynamic sounding acoustic
+The SV-237MK gets closer to the real thing – a beautifully rich but dynamic sounding acoustic than other amplifiers, without the slight bass bloom of an all-valve amplifier or the flat and mechanical sometimes coarse – sound of an all-transistor amplifier.
+One reason being it lacks crossover distortion our measurements show – obvious in its easy going treble.

 Bass guitar was full and weighty in Josefine Cronholm’s In Your Wild Garden (uncompressed CD) yet moved along with laconic ease, making for a laid back presentation that was embracingly natural.
-Lots
+Lots of thumbs up by others over this in the office – and I heard a sound quite unlike that from most other amplifiers, reminding me why previous Vincent products made such an impression.

 Behind the front panel window is an alloy reflector surrounding the 12AX7 input valve – seen at right.

 With Rimsky-Korsakov’s The Snow Maiden, Dance of the Tumblers (24/96) playing from an Astell&Kern AK I 20 portable hi-res player connected optically to the Oppo, the Minnesota Orchestra stretched wide across a sound stage graced by depth, strings rich, detailed and smooth.
-Strikes against kettle drum had power and resonance, standing well apart from other instruments; this amplifier imposes strong dynamic separation.
+Strikes against the kettle drum had power and resonance, standing well apart from other instruments; this amplifier imposes strong dynamic separation.

 Connecting the digital output of our Oppo CD player into the Vincent’s optical digital input, putting digital through its DAC rather than the ESS ES9018 Sabre32 series within the Oppo, brought a flat and digitally mundane sound; this is a get-you-through section.
 Vincent have put a lot into the amplifier’s architecture but there are better DACs to suit -without any big increase in price.